ibm-cloud-docs/containers/cs_tutorials_istio.md

        ```
        {: pre}

 2. Ensure the pods for the 10 Istio services and for Prometheus are all fully deployed before you continue.
-The `istio-mixer-post-install` pod has a status of `Completed` and shows `0/1` pods ready.
     ```
     kubectl get pods -n istio-system
     ```